 Reason for Selling

-What can you learn from this listing?
+What can you learn from this business listing?
 Let's take it on one piece at a time.

 The listing title gives a brief, general description of the business that’s for sale.
 Sometimes, it also provides the location of the business.
 In the example above, Electrical Contractor Business For Sale in Central Michigan, the title does both.